Why Sandwich Generation Caregivers Feel Lonely When They’re Pretty Much Never Alone

 2. Lost Sense of Individuality

 The overwhelming responsibilities of managing two generations can lead to a lack of identity that goes beyond being a caregiver.
-Sandwich moms often struggle with role overload.
+Sandwich generation caregivers often struggle with role overload.

 For instance, you’re required to be a parent when you’re helping your child with homework.
 But then you get a call from your mom and you’re being treated like a child.
 Throughout the day, you feel like an employee, meeting demand after demand and tackling task after task.
+(Not to mention if you have paid employment on top of your caregiving!)
 Constantly switching roles is exhausting and can make you feel uncertain about who you are, losing your sense of individuality.

 3. Limited Social Connections